52M

 The $245 Million That Changed Washington's Crypto Stance

-The crypto industry's $245 million in 2024 election spending — the largest single-sector independent expenditure in any election cycle — was not subtle.
+The crypto politics's $245 million in 2024 election spending — the largest single-sector independent expenditure in any election cycle — was not subtle.
 Coinbase, Andreessen Horowitz, Ripple, and other industry players formed and funded Fairshake PAC and related entities that spent aggressively in primaries and general elections across both parties.
 The explicit message: elect crypto-friendly legislators.
 The results were remarkable.
 Incumbents targeted by crypto PAC money lost in several cases; crypto-endorsed candidates won in others.
 The industry effectively demonstrated electoral muscle.

 Trump absorbed this message.
 His 2024 campaign accepted Bitcoin donations (a first for a major party nominee), he spoke at the Bitcoin 2024 conference in Nashville, and he committed publicly to ending the "war on crypto."
 The appointment of Paul Atkins as SEC Chair was a direct fulfillment of that commitment.
 Atkins, a former SEC commissioner and crypto-friendly attorney, moved quickly to drop enforcement actions and signal a rulemaking-first approach.